 Figure 4 - Source: International Energy Agency (IEA)

 As in the previous crises of 2008 and 2014, the governing elite will aim to maintain expenditures on salaries, pensions and social security, but also embark on dramatic cuts to investment spending plans and to expenditures on goods and services, as seen from the government’s early responses to the unfolding crises.
 However, these reduced expenditures will not be enough to offset losses in oil revenues.
 Each $1 drop in Brent crude prices reduces oil revenues by about $1.25bn, leading to an estimated deficit in a range of $41.5 to 52.5bn for the next 12 months.
 This deficit will initially be funded domestically through indirect monetary financing, using the country’s foreign reserves, which were $63.7bn as of the end of February.
 However, this approach requires near-ideal scenarios to be effective, as it does not allow for lower oil prices than forecast, or for a delay in their expected recovery.
 A decline of these reserves to under $15bn could lead to a devaluation of the currency, which would lower the living standards of the majority of the population given Iraq’s high dependence on imports to satisfy consumption.
-Combining the above measures with much-needed cuts to public salaries, starting with upper echelons and masked as forced savings, will help preserve reserves, but it will come at the expense of alienating the four million government employees and their families, and start un-ravelling the patronage networks much sooner.
+The new government’s approach addresses the issues raised here head-on and would rebalance the budget’s structural imbalance.
+However, it has the herculean task of passing such a solution through Muhasas’s parliament, and an acceptance by an alienated population.
+Crucially a successful passage will start un-ravelling the patronage networks much sooner, and as such the governing elite will seek its derailment, pushing instead for a continuation of past practices.
 Beyond the next 12 months, expected higher oil revenues will remove much of the pressure on government finances, but with public sector payroll expenditures consuming the bulk of these revenues (Figure 4) and with the country’s foreign reserves depleted, the consequence will be a continuation of the lack public investments in infrastructure or reconstruction, and the maintenance of most cuts to spending on goods and services.
 This would exasperate the pressures on the informal economy, already hard hit by the disruptions of the COVID-19 lockdown and the government’s prior spending cuts.

 This creates a multi-faceted challenge that the political elite, with its increasing fragmentation and the erosion of its legitimacy over the years, is ill-equipped to resolve.
 The size of the public sector payroll expenditures leaves no room for new hires nor for infrastructure and reconstruction spending.
 While resorting to loans to fund public investments could be an option, this means a foreign borrowing supported by an IMF accord along the lines of the 2016 Stand-By Agreement as Iraq would have likely exhausted domestic sources of borrowing in the first 12 months.
 Such foreign loans would come with conditions to embark on accelerated structural economic reforms and integrating the informal economy into the formal economy.
 They would also come with painful adjustments that require a buy-in by an alienated population, and they would undermine the foundations of patronage networks.
 Meanwhile, the economic conditions of the neglected informal economy that led to the 2019 demonstrations would have become progressively worse.